Phillip-a-richmond/PrecisionHealthVirtualEnvironment/Software/README.md

 Using Rstudio on sockeye can be done using the guide here: https://confluence.it.ubc.ca/display/UARC/RStudio+with+Singularity

-That guide will walk you through:
+That guide will walk you through basic set up for Rstudio.

+This guide builds upon that, and covers how you:
-1. Pull your Rstudio container.
+1. Pull your Rstudio container with a specific R version.
-2. Install packages for use within your container.
+2. Install packages for use within your Rstudio session.
 3. Create and run an Rstudio job.
-4. Open your session in a web browser and use Rstudio.
+4. Open your Rstudio session in a web browser and use Rstudio, connecting to your installed packages.

 Before we get deep into this walk-through, you need to set 2 directories: